desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 The protocol adds authentication to the CDS/CDNSKEY-based bootstrapping concept of [@!RFC8078], while removing nothing.
-The security level is therefore strictly higher than existing approaches described in that document (e.g. "Accept after Delay").
+Its security level is therefore strictly higher than that of existing approaches described in that document (e.g. "Accept after Delay").
 Apart from this general improvement, the same Security Considerations apply as in [@!RFC8078].

-In case of a hash collision in the second label of the Signal Names, two distinct Child zones may be associated with the same Signaling Name.
+In case of a hash collision in the second label of the Signaling Names, two distinct Child zones may be associated with the same Signaling Name.
 However, CDS/CDNSKEY mix-up is prevented by the requirement to check signaling records against the "original copy" at the Child's apex.
 A collision thus produces a mismatch and will impede bootstrapping,